particle-iot/docs/src/content/webhooks.md

 Creating the Webhook
 -----

 Remember that Webhooks listen for events from your devices and then make requests based on those events.
-We want this webhook to listen for an event called `get_weather` from our device, and then we want it to make a GET request to the weather site server.
+We want this Webhook to listen for an event called `get_weather` from our device, and then we want it to make a GET request to the weather site server.

 Hop on the terminal, download and update the Spark-CLI if you haven't yet, and type `spark login` to log in.
 Then: